miguelo93/computational-approaches-brain/index.md

 ### Gael Varoquax

 Gael Varoquax is the Research Director of soda at Inria (National Institute for Research in Digital Science and Technology, in Paris).
 He's also the director of the [scikit-learn operations at Inria foundation](https://scikit-learn.fondation-inria.fr/home/).
-His research interests are on machine learning and public/mental health, cognition, and brain activity.
+His research focuses on the use of machine learning in the public/mental health sector, and its potential in understanding cognition and brain activity.

 [Personal website](https://gael-varoquaux.info/) - [twitter](https://twitter.com/gaelvaroquaux) - [Google Scholar](https://scholar.google.com/citations?user=OGGu384AAAAJ&hl=en)

 ### Konrad Kording

-Dr. Kording's research has one single focus, data that matters.
+Dr. Kording is a Penn Integrates Knowledge professor at University of Pennsylvania.
 Early research in the lab focused on computational neuroscience and in particular movement.
-But as the approaches matured, the focus has more been on discovering ways in which new data sources as well as emerging data analysis can enable awesome possibilities.
-The current focus is on Causality in Data science applications - how do we know how things work if we can not randomize?
-Our style of working is transdisciplinary, we collaborate on virtually every project.
+The current focus is on Causality in Data science applications.
+Dr. Kording he's also interested in the question of how the brain solves the credit assignment problem and similarly how we should assign credit in the real world (through causality).

 [Personal website](http://koerding.com/) - [twitter](https://twitter.com/gaelvaroquaux) - [Google Scholar](https://scholar.google.com/citations?user=MiFqJGcAAAAJ&hl=en)